Choose the right building regulations application

 When applying for Full Plans approval, you'll need to include detailed plans of the work you're doing.

 Our Building Control team will examine the plans before you start work.
-They will let you know if you can start work or if you need to change your plans first.
+They will let you know if you can start work or if you need to change your plans.

-We will issue a completion certificate when our site inspectors know the completed work complies with the building regulations.
+We'll issue a completion certificate when our site inspectors know the completed work complies with building regulations.

 Full Plans applications are for more complicated builds

-When you do a Full Plans application you have to submit detailed plans for Building Control approval.
+When you make a Full Plans application you have to submit detailed plans for Building Control approval.
 You have the security of knowing that your proposals comply with all the relevant national regulations.

-With approved plans it tends to be easier communicating with builders.
+With approved plans, it tends to be easier to communicate with builders.
 Without plans, sometimes your builder may not fully understand your intentions.

-Go to Full Plans applications on the Planning Portal website to find out more.
+Find out more about Full Plans applications on the Planning Portal website.

 Find out how to apply for Full Plans approval.